 Bathroom sinks are available in a variety of styles, designs, materials, and colors.
 When selecting a style of sink, keep in mind the overall size of the bathroom.
 A small bathroom requires a small sink, but a larger bathroom can accommodate a sink of almost any size.
-Also take into consideration which bathroom the sink will be placed in (master bathroom, powder room, etc.), the amount of storage space needed in the bathroom, and how often that bathroom gets used on a daily basis and by whom.
+Also, take into consideration the amount of storage space needed, and how often it will be used.

 Wall Mounted Sink